 The software checks your spelling, offers suggestions to improve the tone of your emails, and more.

-4. Boomerang - schedule and track conversations
+4. Boomerang - schedule and keep track of conversations

 As an integration of Gmail, Boomerang for Gmail is a scheduling and email management tool that assists with scheduling emails and meetings and tracking responses.
 In addition, this tool offers AI to help improve your emails and set up recurring emails.